Farmette at Denver JDS

 Why a Farmette?

 Children today are spending more time indoors and less time outside than ever before.
 “The mind cannot forget what the hands have learned,” (Anatomy in Clay).
-Spaces like the Wabash Farmette at Denver JDS get students outside and away from screens.
+Spaces like the Farmette at Denver JDS get students outside and away from screens.
 It is a space that connects students to the earth while providing opportunities for applied learning to increase memory retention.

 ● Outdoor education supports student inquiry and connection to the natural world.
 It engages them in the process of forming meaningful questions.
 (Habib & Doherty, 2007)